hcbarnet/PythonProjects/README.md

 # PythonProjects
-This is where I will put the code I work on
+Hello!
+Welcome to **PythonProjects**!
+Here you will find all the code that I created while working through *Creative Coding in Python: 30+ Programming Projects in Art, Games, and More* by Sheena Vaidyanathan.